sayakpaul/Mixed-Precision-Training-in-tf.keras-2.0/README.md

 |---------------------|:--------------------:|------------------------:|
 | [Ship identification](https://datahack.analyticsvidhya.com/contest/game-of-deep-learning) |      **144.69 secs**     |       329.95 secs       |

 Find the summary of the experiments [here](https://app.wandb.ai/sayakpaul/mixed-precision-tf-keras).
+You will be able to find information on CPU usage, memory footprint etc. on experiment basis.

+### Acknowledgements:
+- I used the dataset as given in [this Hackathon](https://datahack.analyticsvidhya.com/contest/game-of-deep-learning).
+The dataset comes in a different form but I adjusted it accordingly to aid my experiments.
+- **Timothy Liu** of NVIDIA.
+He linked me to a wonderful resource: https://github.com/NVAITC/pycon-sg19-tensorflow-tutorial.